 Bread and Dripping, How to Make it and Eat it.

 Have you ever tried bread and dripping?
 My husband loves it!
 If you are a health conscious person, look away now.
 The dripping is made from pork or beef fat.
 This is a traditional favorite in some households in the UK.
 It became popular during the war, but has now fallen out of favor due to health concerns.
 That may stop a few people but those that grew up with it, still love it and continue to eat it.

 Below I will show you how I make it and how my husband eats it.

-This can still be bought in supermarkets and traditional butcher shops in the UK but if you can't find it, don't worry.
-It is so easy to prepare that it may become one of your favorite toppings for bread or toast.
+This can still be bought in supermarkets and traditional butcher shops in the UK but if you can't find it, don't worry, it's easy to prepare and may become one of your favorite toppings for bread or toast.

 You will need to source fat from beef or pork.
-If you can't find these for sale, ask at your butchers shop.
+If you can't find these for sale, ask at your butcher's shop.
 If it is a traditional type of butchers where the carcass of the animal is cut, they will have it.
 Unless they cut the meat at your grocery store, they may not have it available to purchase.

 Place the pieces of fat in a frying pan and begin frying slowly.
 The fat will begin to melt away.
-Pour this off into the container you will be using.
-This can be a bowl or a jar but not a thin plastic container or it will melt as you pour it in.
+Pour this off into the container you will be using to store it in.
+This can be a bowl or a jar but not a thin plastic container or it will melt as you pour the hot fat into it.

 Use a splatter guard when frying to avoid the fat being spat over you and your stove.

-Leave this to cool and then cover with plastic wrap and place in refrigerator.
+Leave your dripping to cool and then cover with plastic wrap and place in refrigerator.